Jigar

-Jigar is a 1992 Indian Hindi-language martial arts film directed by Farogh Siddique.
-It was released during the Diwali weekend and proved to be a successful hit.
+Jigar is a 1992 Indian Hindi-language martial arts film directed by Farogh Siddique.It is the 2nd movie of Ajay Devgn.
+It was released during the Diwali weekend and proved to be major a successful hit.
 The plot is inspired by the 1989 American film Kickboxer.

 Plot

 Raju and Duryodhan are very good friends.
-Suman is Raju's love interest and is like a sister to Duryodhan.
-Duryodhan is a wrestler and works at a martial arts training school owned by Lal Bihari.
-Due to some misunderstanding between Raju, Duryodhan and Raju's sister, she is raped by Duryodhan.
-This angers Raju, but he fails in avenging his sister because Duryodhan is a wrestler.
+Suman, who is like a sister to Duryodhan, is Raju's love interest.
+Duryodhan is a wrestler who works at a martial arts training school owned by Lal Bihari.
+Following a misunderstanding involving Raju, Duryodhan and Raju's sister, Duryodhan rapes her.
+Raju is furious, but he is unable to avenge his sister because Duryodhan is a wrestler.
 Raju starts training as a fighter under Baba Thakur.
-After being fully trained, he avenges all of his enemies.
-Duryodhan is killed in the ring itself, and Lal Bihari is killed by Suman.
+After completing his training, he avenges all his enemies.
+Duryodhan is killed in the ring, and Lal Bihari is killed by Suman.